BEAULIEU PREPARATORY SCHOOL COMMUNITY PROJECTS

 Easter egg collection: Around Easter time, children are invited to donate marshmallow Easter eggs.
 These are distributed to Africa Food for Thought and other recipients.

-Winter clothing/blanket collection: In May/June children are invited to bring old blankets or old winter clothes.
+Winter clothing/blanket collection: In May/June children are invited to bring blankets or winter clothes.
 On alternate years, we invite keen knitters to make beanies and scarves.

 Christmas boxes: Children are invited to fill a Christmas box or bag with specific food, toys and personal items.

 School shoe and stationery drive: At the final assembly of the year, children are invited to donate their old school shoes and socks.
-Boxes are placed throughout the school and teachers and pupils are invited to put in used or excess stationery.
+Boxes are placed throughout the school and teachers and pupils are invited to contribute shoes or excess stationery.

 Mandela day: Multiple projects take place on Mandela day.
-These have included preparing, knitting, making play items for crèches, reading, donating old clothes and toys, making of sandwiches.
-Each year new ideas are discussed and new projects are undertaken to ensure 67 minutes of meaningful contributions to the community.
+These have included preparing, knitting or making play items for crèches, reading to the aged, donating old clothes and toys and making sandwiches.
+Each year's new ideas are discussed and new projects are undertaken to ensure 67 minutes of meaningful contributions to the community.

 The following recipients benefit from the BPS community’s generosity:

-Word in Motion (Holiness Revival Ministries) in Diepsloot: Sandwiches, crèche training, winter, Easter and Christmas collections, shoes and stationery
+Word in Motion in Diepsloot: Sandwiches, crèche training, winter, Easter and Christmas collections, shoes and stationery

 Berea Old Age Home: Volunteer visits and music

-Ark Animal Shelter: Provide volunteers to assist with animals and other projects
+Ark Animal Shelter: Volunteers assist with animals and other projects

 Lesego School (via Africa Food for Thought): Stationery, school visits, Easter eggs, books/shelves, crèche support